If you’re looking to get your forklift license, now is a great time.

 Where to Get Replacement Cards

-The most obvious solution is to simply ask your boss.
-If your company has an internal training program, they’ll likely have a surplus of cards that you can use as a replacement.
+The most obvious solution is to ask your boss.
+If your company has an internal training program, they will likely have a surplus of cards you can use as a replacement.

-But if that’s not an option, check with the training center that certified you.
-They keep records of who’s been through the program and can issue you another card.
+However, this is not always an option.
+Next, check with the training center that certified you.
+They maintain records of program completions and can issue you a replacement card.

-A third option is to buy a new card from an online retailer.
-You can simply google “forklift certification card” and take your pick.
+If you cannot contact the training center, a third option is to buy a new card from an online retailer.
+You can google “forklift certification card” and take your pick.

 Download Our Free Printable Forklift Certification Card Templates

-Sometimes, you just don’t want to spend money if you don’t have to.
+Sometimes, you want to avoid spending money if at all possible.

 We get it!

-That’s why we’ve created these free forklift certification card templates that you can download and print as much as you like.
-And to make it that much more convenient, we’ve even included them in different formats.
+Luckily, we created free forklift certification card templates that you can download and print as much as you like.
+For convenience, we have even included them in different formats.

 Just click on the link of your preference.
-You’ll be asked to save them to your desktop.
-Once you’ve done that, you’ll be able to download and print.
+You will prompted to save to your desktop.
+Once you have done that, you can download and print.
 Enjoy!

 Forklift Certification Wallet Card Templates